 Case Management Programs

-The case management program assumes responsibility for the coordination of all aspects of care for members identified with chronic or high-risk conditions.
+The case management program assumes responsibility for the coordination of all aspects of care for members and caregivers identified with chronic or high-risk conditions.
 This includes high-risk maternity, palliative, chronic kidney disease, behavioral health, oncology, HIV/AIDS, and members awaiting a transplant.
 The role of the case manager is to promote quality care and meet the member’s needs while maximizing benefits and assuring proper use of services in the most appropriate setting.

 Chronic Kidney Disease